fluid-project/floeproject.org/src/collections/news/2014-09-30-lumen-learning.md

 ---
 title: Lumen Learning
-date: "2014-09-30"
+date: 2014-09-30
+slug: ''
-excerpt: |
+excerpt: |-
   Lumen Learning has been selected to receive funding as part of the Next Generation Courseware Challenge, from the Bill & Melinda Gates Foundation, to build exemplary, affordable digital course materials that improve student success among low-income and disadvantaged learners.
 ---
 [Lumen Learning](https://lumenlearning.com/) has been selected to receive funding as part of the [Next Generation Courseware Challenge](https://www.gatesfoundation.org/Ideas/Media-Center/Press-Releases/2014/09/Gates-Foundation-Announces-Finalists-for-$20-Million-in-Digital-Courseware-Investments), a $20 million grant competition from the [Bill & Melinda Gates Foundation](https://www.gatesfoundation.org/) to build